 - You can encourage your child's involvement in the pregnancy by taking him or her shopping for baby supplies or looking through his or her own baby items (which you probably still have hanging around) for things the new baby might use.

 - At this age your child may be receptive to having a doll so he or she can be a caregiver too, thus facilitating their understanding.

 - She will have her own established life and friends which will continue once the baby is born.
 This adds a helpful layer of consistency and familiarity to her life when she needs it most.

-- This age gap is best for the health of the new baby, with a decreased risk of being born prematurely or underweight (Conde-Agudelo et al).
+- This age gap is best for the health of the new baby, with a decreased risk of being born prematurely, underweight or of developing congenital anomalies (Chen et al; Conde-Agudelo et al).
 In fact, a 3 year gap is nature’s preferred pattern.
 This is because until babies began using bottles, and a surplus of food for their mothers became available, women’s bodies were unlikely to conceive again until at least 3 years after birth.

 - This age gap between children is so common that your firstborn will have friends with similarly spaced siblings, which is very convenient for double playdates.

 - By the time your second baby arrives you should have caught up on sleep.

 - You’ll have time with just your baby while your older child is at pre-school.

 - Some of the most intense parts of parenting become easier with a calmer, and more independent 3 year old.
 She is more articulate and can entertain herself for limited amounts of time.